 Rules are settings which provide advanced control for the system administrator.
 A rule is a policy, which can be forced over the profiles.
 Assume you create a profile for Domain and specify to block all inbound communication, you can still create a rule to add exception to the specified profile, and allow inbound communication to a specific port.

 Desktop Central supports configuring firewall for computers running Windows XP and later versions.
+Our Windows firewall configuration helps you to deploy customized firewall settings at ease.
+Thus you can configure your Windows firewall settings enhancing security at your convenience.

 Follow the steps mentioned below to configure Firewall